-If you’d like listen to music from your phone through your car’s speaker, you can connect your phone with a USB cable or auxiliary cable.
+If you’d like to listen to music from your Galaxy phone through your car’s speaker, you can connect your phone with a USB cable or auxiliary cable.
 Or, you can use Bluetooth for a wireless connection if your car supports it.
-For hands-free driving, you can download the Android Auto app to make calls and open apps as well.
+For hands-free driving, you can download the Android Auto app to make calls, open mobile apps, and use your smart devices as well.

 Note: Available screens and settings may vary by wireless service provider, software version, phone model, and car manufacturer.

 Connection methods for playing audio from your phone

 Connecting your Galaxy phone to your car lets you listen to music through the car's stereo system.
 Other audio like phone calls, GPS, or apps will also play.
 When they're connected, you can control your phone’s sound using the stereo.
 However, if you want to make a call or use GPS, you may need to use your phone instead.

 There are several ways you can connect your phone; please perform these steps while the car is parked.

 USB: Connect a compatible USB cable to your phone, and then connect the other end to the USB port on your stereo.

 Note: Depending on the stereo system, you may not be able to access media files stored on your phone.
 Refer to the car manufacturer's user manual for more instructions.